jshiriyev/terrapy/README.md

-# PlutoPy
+# TerraPy

-PlutoPy contains a set of packages used in formation evaluation and modeling.
+TerraPy contains a set of packages used in formation evaluation and modeling.

 Flow \# Fluid FLow Modeling: